cwilliamOkafornta/Spindle_Scaling_And_Dynamics_Analysis/README.md

 This repository contains a comprehensive suite of tools for processing, analyzing, and visualizing spindle length and chromosome dynamics in *C. elegans* embryos.
 The workflow covers the entire pipeline from raw image data processing to publication-quality statistical analysis.

+This repository  used for the data processing and analysis of the study in the manuscript titled, "Cell size reduction distinctly scales spindle elongation and chromosome segregation in *C. elegans*".

+Manuscript status: Under review in Nature Communications.

 ## 📁 Repository Structure

 The core of the analysis pipeline is located in the `docs/` directory, organized into specialized sub-folders: